dArignac/smarthome/README.md

 SELECT * FROM "miflora"
 SELECT * FROM "miflora" WHERE "sensor" = 'Jasmin' DELETE FROM "miflora" WHERE "sensor" = 'Wayne'
+DROP SERIES FROM "miflora" WHERE "sensor" = 'Jasmin'
 ```

 ## Sources used for creating this (loose order)